mikepdiy/m5Atom-IR-Temp/README.md

 -SparkFunTMP102

-<b> The Demo Code reads the temperature in Celsius and/or Fahrenheit and will print it in SerialMonitor along side with and received IR signal as a SignalDump using the IRremoteESP8266 example IRrecvDumpV2 .
+<b> With the Demo Code from each library, IRremoteESP8266 example IRrecvDumpV2 and SparkFunTMP102 Example1_Basic_Temperature_Readings , it reads the temperature in Celsius and/or Fahrenheit and will print it in SerialMonitor or a SignalDump using the IRremoteESP8266 example IRrecvDumpV2 .
 You can take this further and build on it including the IR TX functionality and and also integrate with an MQTT client to work with HomeBridge. </b>

 <b> Where to buy the board </b>